learn-co-curriculum/phase-0-pac-3-intro-to-functions/README.md

 ## Return Values in JavaScript

-These functions we've been coding are pretty cool, but they don't actually do a whole lot &mdash; mostly they just print things to the terminal.
+These functions we've been coding are pretty cool, but they don't actually do a whole lot — mostly they just print things to the terminal.
 We've seen how we can make them a little bit more dynamic with arguments, but how do we make them do something for us?
 For example, we might want to create a function `add()` that allows us to add together two numbers.
 Enter the following in